Foster an Animal

 If you are 21 YEARS OLD OR OLDER and are interested in fostering, please fill out our foster application on the Applications page or contact us at email@example.com.

 One of the most rewarding ways you make a difference in the lives of homeless animals is by volunteering to be a foster pet parent.
-Fostering gets animals out of shelters and unsafe conditions into safe, loving, homes where they can grow or heal until they are ready for permanent adoption.
+Fostering gets animals out of shelters and unsafe conditions into safe, loving homes where they can grow and heal until they are ready for permanent adoption.
 We are always in need of foster homes for cats, from litters of kittens to senior cats waiting for new homes.
-Foster and Forever will provide food and litter and cover all veterinary costs, all you need is a safe place and an open heart!
+Foster and Forever will provide food and litter and cover all veterinary costs – all you need is a safe place and an open heart!

 Fostering animals is, simply put, saving lives.
 When you become a foster parent, you volunteer to keep a homeless pet in your home temporarily until they go to a forever home.
 Foster and Forever Pet Rescue is run entirely through foster care.
 Many people come up with excuses to not foster.
 They think they’re too busy, or they don’t want to get attached to an animal they’ll have to give up in a month or so.
 We believe that with a little preparation, most people would make great foster parents.
 Here are eight reasons why you should consider becoming a foster parent:

 1. Fostering increases an animal’s chance of getting adopted.
 Foster families are usually the first to find out about the pet’s personality.
 You may even be the first to teach your foster pet basic house manners, making them more appealing to potential adopters.

 2. Your own pets will learn more social skills.
-The more animals your pets come in contact with, the better they are at dealing with stress and getting used to strangers.
+The more animals your pets come into contact with, the better they are at dealing with stress and getting used to strangers.
 Your pet might even find a playmate in your foster pet.